-Due to the technical nature of the standards, especially with regards to audit and assurance work, one third of practitioners is not enough, 40-50% would be more efficient.
+Due to the technical nature of the standards, especially with regards to audit and assurance work, we are of the opinion that a proportion of 40-50% of practitioners would be more efficient than one third...

 A strong majority of Board members, if not all members, should have an in-depth knowledge of auditing acquired either through practical experience of auditing or through direct interaction with auditors.